Rasika41/financial-timeseries-python/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

+**Join the Discussion**: Have questions, ideas, or want to share your results?
+Join our [GitHub Discussions](https://github.com/leesh2015/financial-timeseries-python/discussions) to connect with the community!

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.